ole-old/Data-Builder/README.txt

     checking their respective checkboxes.
 Click on a collection name from the "All Collections" panel to see its component resources displayed in the panel titled "Contents Of Chosen Collection" or "Contents Of Collection: xyz".
     Select resources from any and as many collections as you wish to.
 Finally, when you are done selecting your data set, click the button at the bottom, labeled "Prepare Starter Data", of the page.
+A spinner will appear on the "Prepare Starter Data" button and will stay there, spinning, until the selected resources and courses have been fetched from the specified couchdb server.
-5. The service will prepare data and place it inside the Bell-Installer directory in Data-Builder.
-Installer is now ready to install App with chosen data!
+5. Finally, a dialog will appear telling you whether the data preparation went through with success or failed.
+The success message on dialog implies the service has prepared the data and has also placed packaged it into the 'Bell-Installer-for-Windows', the startup installation tool present inside the Data-Builder.
+The startup installation can now be used for doing a BeLL windows install with starter data.

 Notes for QA
 ------------
-After completing an iteration of data-builder operation, any subsequent installs of BeLL app using the 'Bell-Installer-for-Windows' tool inside it should have the chosen courses and resources in them (the installed apps).
+After completing data building operation, any subsequent installs of BeLL app using the 'Bell-Installer-for-Windows' tool inside the data-builder should have the chosen courses and resources in them (the installed apps).